 Some companies have turned to simulations to test more real-world situations.
 But what if we took this experimentation to academia, where the next generation of innovators are given space to create and test?

 Quanser is doing just that with its new Self-Driving Car Research Studio.
-The platform is currently under rigorous development, and once launched, it will provide students with the tools to advance autonomous vehicle technology to new heights.
+The platform provides students with the tools to advance autonomous vehicle technology to new heights.

 The vision behind the Self-Driving Car Research Studio is to provide researchers with a flexible platform and enough tools to test their theories.
 With the right combination of hardware and software, this product could be the catalyst that enables your students to design the very vehicles we will be driving in the near future.